-While the Order declines to adopt round-trip efficiency (RTE) as part of the REAP, 12 citing the complexity of calculating individual RTEs for each project, NYSERDA recommends utilization of uniform RTE assumptions.
-A uniform RTE has been proposed by multiple Parties to strike a balance between administrative complexity and REAP calculation accuracy.
+While the 2024 Energy Storage Order declined to adopt round-trip efficiency (RTE) as part of the REAP, 17 citing the complexity of calculating individual RTEs for each project, NYSERDA proposed utilization of uniform RTE assumptions to strike a balance between administrative complexity and REAP calculation accuracy.

-NYSERDA notes that choosing no RTE assumption implicitly sets a uniform RTE (of 100%) that would overstate expected revenue.
+NYSERDA noted that choosing no RTE assumption implicitly sets a uniform RTE (of 100%) that would overstate expected revenue.
 Alternatively, a uniform RTE below 100% (e.g. 85% for 4 hours) would result in a REAP that better approximates expected revenue from market participation, consistent with the intent of the ISC.
 Addressing the RTE issue becomes even more important with the establishment of an 8+ hour carveout, owing to the lower arbitrage opportunities in hours 5-8 and the generally lower RTE of non-lithium-ion, longer-duration storage technologies.

-NYSERDA therefore proposes the inclusion of separate uniform RTE assumptions, based on technology or duration, to be included in REAP calculations.
-Specific RTE assumptions for consideration in the first RFP would be 85% for lithium-ion technologies, 65% for non-lithium-ion technologies, and 45% for multi-day technologies.
+The 2025 BES Approving Order accepts NYSERDA's proposal to include separate uniform RTE assumptions, based on technology or duration, to be included in REAP calculations.
+Uniform RTE assumptions for consideration in the first RFP shall be 85% for lithium-ion technologies, 65% for non-lithium-ion technologies, and 45% for multi-day technologies.
+NYSERDA may alter the uniform RTEs from solicitation to solicitation, in consultation with DPS Staff.
+18